Best Air Purifiers of 2020

 Great Air Cleaning Performance

-The Coway AP-1512HH managed to remove 99.84% of measurable airborne particulates from our testing room over the course of an hour.
-While not quite as prolific as the top model's 99.99% reduction, this is still one of the best such performances we've measured.
+Over the course of an hour, the Coway AP-1512HH managed to remove 99.84% of measurable airborne particulates from our testing room.
+While not quite as prolific as the top model's 99.99% reduction, this is still one of the best performances we've measured.
 Its fan perfectly walks the line between being powerful enough to add cooling air circulation on sweltering summer nights while still being quiet enough to not interrupt your Netflix binging.
 We also appreciate the built-in air quality meter, which we found to be quite accurate.

 The Coway does cost a bit more upfront than most of the other models on this list.
-However, its filters and electricity usage are slightly more economical than average, so part of that extra cost is made up in the long run.
+However, in the long run, part of that extra cost is made up for, given its filters and electricity usage are slightly more economical than average.
 Overall, this machine is a great and high-performing option, particularly if you can't find our top recommendation on sale.

 Read review: Coway AP-1512HH